andrinmeier/solvers/README.md

 # How to install

-This projects is also available on PyPI under the name [ortools-puzzle-solvers](https://pypi.org/project/ortools-puzzle-solvers/).
+This project is also available on PyPI under the name [ortools-puzzle-solvers](https://pypi.org/project/ortools-puzzle-solvers/).

 You can install the latest version by issuing the following command: